Cookies managing

 Alexandra with her daughter

-On the 24th we woke up at 5 am because the house was trembling.
+On the 24th we were awakened at 5 am because the house was shaking.
 I was really scared and started crying so hard that I woke up my child.
-That was the first time something like that happened.
-We were not getting ready for the war, so we did not buy extra food or anything.
+That was the first time something like that happened to me.
+We were not prepared for war, so we had not made not make special purchases of any kind.

 The shelling continued for 28 days straight

-We live in a suburb, and when we went to the store and saw the lines of tanks, it was very scary… Although we hoped that it would all be done in a week or two.
+We live in a suburb, and when we went to the store and saw the columns of tanks, it was very scary… although the hope remained that it would all be done within a week or two.

 And then the shellings started.
 They continued nonstop for 28 days straight: day and night they hit us with all kinds of shells and rockets.
-At first I took my kid to the basement.
+At first I went down with my daughter to the basement.
 We slept fully clothed, but it was still so cold that it was easy to get sick.

 Aftermath of shelling by Russian troops